tinesoft/ngx-cookieconsent/README.md

 So if your are not happy with the default appearance of the cookie bar, you can totally customize it to better suit your needs.
 This involves overriding a few options:

 * [NgcCookieConsentConfig.layout](https://github.com/tinesoft/ngx-cookieconsent/blob/master/src/service/cookieconsent-config.ts#L78): to define the name of your custom layout to use.
 For e.g `my-custom-layout`
 * [NgcCookieConsentConfig.layouts](https://github.com/tinesoft/ngx-cookieconsent/blob/master/src/service/cookieconsent-config.ts#L73): to define your custom layout HTML.
-Elements between `{{` and `}}` will be replaced by their content (see in NgcContentOptions below)
+Elements between `{{` and `}}` will be replaced by their content (see in `[NgcCookieConsentConfig.content` below)
 * [NgcCookieConsentConfig.elements](https://github.com/tinesoft/ngx-cookieconsent/blob/master/src/model/cookieconsent-config.ts#L44) : html elements referenced in the custom layout (between `{{` and `}}`)
 * [NgcCookieConsentConfig.content](https://github.com/tinesoft/ngx-cookieconsent/blob/master/src/model/cookieconsent-config.ts#L36) : content of elements referenced in the custom elements above (between `{{` and `}}`)

-Here is a example of a **custom layout**, that is inspired from the default ['basic' layout] , but simply changes the message and links that are displayed in the bar.
+Here is a example of a **custom layout**, that is inspired from the default 'basic' layout , but simply changes the message and links that are displayed in the bar.

 ```ts
 import {NgcCookieConsentModule, NgcCookieConsentConfig} from 'ngx-cookieconsent';